Code of Student Conduct

 - Those sanctions listed above.

 - The loss of the privilege to live as an intact unit in University-approved housing.

 - Deactivation: loss of all privileges, including University recognition, for a specified period of time.

 Sanctions are cumulative and may carry over from year to year.
 More than one of the sanctions listed above may be imposed for any single instance of misconduct.
-The Vice President for Student Life shall have final authority to determine the appropriateness of sanctions.

 Unless indicated otherwise in an outcome letter, sanctions are in effect immediately upon notice of outcome Deadlines may be extended upon application to, and at the discretion of, the Vice President for Student Life.

 Other than University expulsion, disciplinary sanctions shall not be made a part of the student’s permanent academic record, but shall become part of the student’s confidential record.
-Cases involving the imposition of sanctions other than residence hall expulsion, University suspension in abeyance, University suspension or University expulsion will be expunged from the student’s confidential record seven years after the date of file closure.
+Cases involving the imposition of sanctions other than residence hall expulsion, University suspension or University expulsion will be expunged from the student’s confidential record seven years after the date of file closure.
 For those students who have not completed their assigned sanctions but have not been enrolled at the University for over seven years, or who voluntarily withdrew while a disciplinary process was pending, a decision regarding retention of the record may be made by the Student Conduct System Administrator or designee on a case by case basis.